 Originally billed as Europe’s first ‘Social Ping-Pong Club’ (and now boasting siblings in the form of Bounce Shoreditch and Bounce Chicago) it offers a very different kind of night out, featuring “table tennis, cocktails, high-end dining and eclectic beats”.

 Set over 12,000 sq ft of a cool, subterranean, Russell Sage-designed space in Holborn – just 2 minutes’ walk from both Farringdon and Chancery Lane tubes – it features subway tiling, a vintage bar, fluorescent murals and graffiti-daubed portraits.
 Not to mention an impressive 17 ping-pong tables; a 40 foot bar serving seasonally-inspired drinks; a DJ booth and a raised restaurant overlooking the action.

-Tables can be booked for as long as you want, and if you’re planning a party you can even hire your own personal Games Guru to compère the evening and guide you through different minigames.
+Tables at Bounce can be booked for as long as you want, and if you’re planning a party you can even hire your own personal Games Guru to compère the evening and guide you through different minigames.
 For the tech whizzes, there’s the Wonderball table – which offers digitally enhanced ping pong.
-And throughout your matches you can hail down waiters to bring cocktails directly to your table, like the Bananarama and Somewhere Over The Rainbow (it involves Skittles-infused rum, like you once attempted at uni, but better) – before sitting down to 13″ pizzas, lobster tacos and ‘chubby chips’.
+And throughout your matches you can hail down waiters to bring cocktails directly to your table, like the Bananarama and Somewhere Over The Rainbow (it involves Skittles-infused rum) – before sitting down to 13″ pizzas, lobster tacos and ‘chubby chips’.

 In short, if table tennis was fun before the addition of cocktails, music and all of your friends – which it was – then Bounce has done more than bring it home… it’s actually made it better.